-- a) knowledge: - knows the guidelines of the ISO 26262 standard for the automotive industry - is familiar with the concepts and mathematical apparatus of basic safety, risk and risk analysis, - is familiar with the development methods of security-critical systems and security architectures, - is familiar with the numerical descriptive tools of reliability and the related calculation methods - b) skills: - capable of performing safety calculations based on a specific specification, - can perform risk analysis calculations - c) attitude: - is interested in the safety and risk issues of autonomous vehicles - d) autonomy and responsibility: - does its work in autonomous and responsible way
+- Knows the guidelines of the ISO 26262 standard for the automotive industry. - Is familiar with the concepts and mathematical apparatus of basic safety, risk and risk analysis. - Is familiar with the development methods of security-critical systems and security architectures. - Is familiar with the numerical descriptive tools of reliability and the related calculation methods.

+- Capable of performing safety calculations based on a specific specification. - Can perform risk analysis calculations.

+- Is interested in the safety and risk issues of autonomous vehicles. - d) Autonomy and responsibility: - Does its work in autonomous and responsible way.